-- existing planning approvals: - proximity to existing or near term transportation and/or utility infrastructure; and - industrial land demand. - 27.20 Phase 1 lands may proceed with development subject to the policies of this plan.
-If Phase 1 lands proceed to development, an irrigation or evaporation system under zero discharge conditions shall be constructed as referenced in Policies 24.11-24.14, mechanisms to implement the construction of the CSMI system have been identified.
+- existing planning approvals; - proximity to existing or near term transportation and/or utility infrastructure; and - industrial land demand. - 27.22 Phase 1 lands may proceed with development subject to the policies of this plan.
+If Phase 1 lands proceed to development, an irrigation or evaporation system under zero discharge conditions shall be constructed as referenced in Policies 24.11-24.14, until such time as a regional solution has been chosen and mechanisms to implement the construction of the CSMI system have been identified.